-The Company has a total of 1,018 employees.
-In 2022, the Company had paid compensation to employees in the total amount of THB 259,648,737.
-The compensation includes salary, overtime pay, living allowance, bonuses, special allowances, social security allowances, contributions to the provident fund and etc. In addition, the subsidiary had paid to the employees in the same manner as the Company in the total amount of THB 15,522,527
+The Company has a total of 973 employees.
+In 2023, the Company had paid compensation to employees in the total amount of THB 283,537,182 (ratio of average remuneration of female employees to male employees is 1.21).
+The compensation includes salary, overtime pay, living allowance, bonuses, special allowances, social security allowances, contributions to the provident fund and etc. In addition, the subsidiary had paid to the employees in the same manner as the Company in the total amount of THB 162,737,039.